Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 TOMS was able to raise lots of brand awareness, improve customer relationships, and lower marketing costs.
 The campaign was even cited in academic marketing journals as an example of successful value co-creation campaigns on social media.

-When it comes to eco-friendly clothing brands, this one is the complete package.
+When it comes to eco-friendly and ethical clothing companies, Faguo one is the example of a complete package.

 Faguo maintains its eco-friendly standard by: